taogen-docs/resources-of-learning/#cs-foundations.md

 - **Applied Cryptography: Protocols, Algorithms, and Source Code in C** (2015) by Bruce Schneier [4.21, 2124]
 - **Practical Cryptography** (2003) by Niels Ferguson,  Bruce Schneier [4.15, 317]
 - **Cryptography Engineering: Design Principles and Practical Applications** (2010)by Niels Ferguson,  Bruce Schneier, Tadayoshi Kohno [4.21, 393]
+- [The Joy of Cryptography](https://joyofcryptography.com/) by Mike Rosulek.
+It is a **free** undergraduate-level textbook that introduces students to the fundamentals of provable security.
 - 图解密码技术 by [日] 结城浩
 - Understanding Cryptography: A Textbook for Students and Practitioners (2010) by Christof Paar,  Jan Pelzl [4.18, 217]
 - Introduction to Modern Cryptography, Second Edition (Chapman & Hall/CRC Cryptography and Network Security Series) by Jonathan Katz [4.26, 126]